ABOUT OUR TRIPS |

 Leadership

 Guide-in-Training: For girls ages 16+ who want to learn to lead wilderness canoe trips.
 Plan to attend a minimum of three trips to assure adequate training.
-Please fill out our interest form at the bottom of our Girl Scout Canoe Base Guides page and the Program Director will contact you.
+Please contact us at GIT@nlcbaa.org and the Program Director will contact you.

 Other Opportunities